paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-009-housing-of-persons-engaged-in-national-defense.md

 ### Statutory Notes

 #### References in Text
 This title, referred to in text, means title IV of act Aug.
 11, 1955, ch.
 783, 69 Stat.
-646, as amended, which enacted sections 1594 and 1594a, 1594b to 1594f of this title, amended sections 1720, 1748, and 1748a to 1748g of Title 12, Banks and Banking, and enacted provisions set out as a note under [section 1748 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1748&num=0&edition=prelim).
+646, which enacted sections 1594 and 1594a, 1594b to 1594f of this title, amended sections 1720, 1748, and 1748a to 1748g of Title 12, Banks and Banking, and enacted provisions set out as a note under [section 1748 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1748&num=0&edition=prelim).

 The National Housing Act, referred to in text, is act June 27, 1934, ch.
 847, 48 Stat.
-1246, as amended.
+1246.
 Title VIII of the National Housing Act is classified generally to subchapter VIII (§ 1748 et seq.) of chapter 13 of Title 12, Banks and Banking.
 For complete classification of this Act to the Code, see [section 1701 of Title 12](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1701&num=0&edition=prelim) and Tables.

 #### Amendments
 1957—Pub.
 L. 85–104 substituted “limitations prescribed by law (at the time plans and specifications for such construction are begun) for public quarters built with appropriated funds under military construction authority” for “permanent limitations prescribed in the second, third, and fourth provisos of section 3 of the act of June 12, 1948 (62 Stat.
 375), or section 3 of the act of June 16, 1948 (62 Stat.
 459), other than the first, second, and third provisos thereof”.